jaumpedro214/parallel_matrix_multiplication/README.md

 They are the names of the matrices to be multiplied.
 The matrices are readed from the  📂 **matrix** folder.

-The product result is stored in the 📂 **results** folder, with name: matrix_result_sequential_<nlin3>x<ncol3>
+The product result is stored in the 📂 **results** folder, with name: `matrix_result_sequential_<nlin3>x<ncol3>`.
 Where nlin3 and ncol3 are the result matrix dimentions.

 ### process and threads
-The `process` and the `threads` programs work the same way: they read the two matrices and also an integer p, which represents the number of elements in the final matrix that each of the process/threads should calculate.
+The `process` and the `threads` programs work the same way: they read the two matrices and also an integer *p*, which represents the number of elements in the final matrix that each of the process/threads should calculate.
 The number of process/threads is calculated in the execution.

 The program recives 3 arguments in command line: